 The trough line sign is a sign of posterior shoulder dislocation on AP films.

-In posterior dislocation, the anterior aspect of the humeral head becomes impacted against the posterior glenoid rim.
+In a posterior dislocation, the anterior aspect of the humeral head becomes impacted against the posterior glenoid rim.
 With sufficient force, this causes a compression fracture on the anterior aspect of the humeral head.
 This compression fracture is analogous to the Hill-Sachs compression fracture seen with anterior shoulder dislocation of the glenohumeral joint.

 Frontal radiographs reveal two nearly parallel lines in the superomedial aspect of the humeral head.